“Madeline gets tan in an hour. It takes me all summer!”

 Some examples:

 Southern Europeans have more pigment than Scandinavians.
-Lasers are routinely touted as a solution for everyone’s problems, but some lasers are more appropriate for the Scandinavian skin…and less appropriate for the darker skins from someplace like Southern Italy.
+Lasers are routinely touted as a solution for everyone’s problems, but some lasers are more appropriate for Scandinavian skin…and less appropriate for darker skin from someplace like Southern Italy.

 The simple answer is – Pigment!